temporalio/documentation/docs-src/cloud/api-keys/manage-api-keys.md

   - how to
 ---

-Manage API Keys by creating, deleting, or updating access to them using the Cloud UI or tcld.
+Manage your personal API Keys by creating, deleting, or updating access to them using the Cloud UI or tcld.

 ### Generate an API Key